realpepsiman/command-lines-and-pipes/README.md

 $ gunzip < foo.tsv.gz | tr " " "\t" | gzip > bar.tsv.gz
 ```

 You might feel tempted to write the result back into `foo.tsv.gz` here, but you have to be careful.
 If you try that, you will be writing to the same file that you are reading from, and nothing good will come from that.
 You unfortunately do need to keep a copy around at this stage.
+(Some shells have syntax for avoiding this, but not all.
+Check the documentation for "noclobber" redirection if you want to know if your shell can do it).

 We can check if everything went well